 - GRE and GMAT scores are considered valid for five years after your test date.

 This may be required.

-If your first and native language is not English, you must provide official scores on the TOEFL or IELTS Academic.
+To be considered for admission, students must be comfortable with rapid and idiomatic spoken English.
+If your first or native language is not English, you must provide official scores on the TOEFL or IELTS.

 - To submit TOEFL iBT scores: Visit www.ets.org and send your official score to our school code 2594.
 Please note: we do not accept TOEFL best scores.

 - To submit IELTS scores: Please include your TRF number on the English Language Requirements section of the application.
 Alternatively, you can also send us your official score through your testing center.

 Applicants whose native language is not English may be required to complete an intensive course with the American Language Program (ALP) prior to beginning their studies in the degree program as a condition for admission.